 Collars are very popular and the original way to walk your dog.
 There are many types ranging from flat collars to martingales to GPS collars.
 Collars can be useful for identification.
 Choke, prong, and shock collars should never be used.
 They only inflict pain and a negative feeling towards walking.
 Positive reinforcement and proper training are the avenues to take with a dog who pulls.

 The Humane Society of the United States states, “Some trainers use aversive collars to train “difficult” dogs with correction or punishment.
 These collars rely on physical discomfort or even pain to teach the dog what not to do.
 They suppress the unwanted behavior, but they don’t teach the dog what the proper behavior is.
 At best, they are unpleasant for your dog, and at worst, they may cause your dog to act aggressively and even bite you.”

 See how we’re making a difference for People, Pets, and the Planet and how you can get involved!

-With all the choices out there, it can be hard to decide.
+With so many choices out there, it can be hard to decide if you want a collar vs. harness.
 Each dog is different and will require a different solution depending on size, manners, breed, and training.
 It is worth the effort to find the perfect fit so your dog can enjoy the walk without harm.
 No matter which you decide, be sure you attach identification tags in case your dog gets away.